A jacket for winter: I sew London by How to do fashion!

 - sewing the facing

-- sewing the waistband
+- sewing the belt

 - sewing the sleeves and assembly

-- finishing with bias tape if desired
+- bias finishes if desired

 My sewing experience